Adezi44/IR-led-calibration/README.md

 # IR-led-calibration
-the following code is for calibrating ir leds using stm32 f411 (black pill)
+The following code is for calibrating ir leds using stm32 f411 (black pill)